 Is monovision for you?
 Call today to schedule a consultation with Dr. Muller to find out.

 What is Modified Monovision?

 Modified monovision differs from full monovision in that there is less disparity between your two eyes with modified monovision.
 Modified monovision has proven to be an excellent option for people in their late thirties, forties and fifties.
-With modified monovision, Dr. Muller’s goal is to obtain as close to 20/20, or better, visual acuity in your dominant (distance) eye while purposefully leaving a small amount of myopia (undercorrection) on your non-dominant eye.
-The degree of undercorrection is discussed, determined and agreed upon by you and Dr. Muller prior to your treatment.
-Dr. Muller will discuss and consider your visual needs and your goals based upon your age, profession, hobbies, etc..
-Together, you and Dr. Muller customize a treatment plan to maximally liberate you from your glasses and contact lenses.
+With modified monovision, Dr. Muller’s goal is to obtain as close to 20/20, or better, visual acuity in your dominant (distance) eye while purposefully leaving a small amount of myopia (under-correction) on your non-dominant eye.
+The degree of under-correction is discussed, determined and agreed upon by you and Dr. Muller prior to your treatment.
+Dr. Muller will discuss and consider your visual needs, your goals, profession, hobbies, etc. Together, you and Dr. Muller customize a treatment plan to maximally liberate you from your glasses and contact lenses.

-Another benefit to modified monovision is that you enjoy the preservation of your intermediate, or middle, vision (i.e. your plate of food, your dashboard, etc.).
-This middle distance is a very functional distance and preserving it is extremely beneficial, very practical and has been greatly valued by Dr. Muller’s patients.
+Another benefit to modified monovision is that you enjoy the preservation of your intermediate, or middle vision.
+This distance is very important as this is the distance of your plate of food while eating, your dashboard while driving, your desk top computer, etc. This middle distance is extremely functional thus preserving it is both practical and beneficial and has been greatly appreciated and valued by Dr. Muller’s patients.

 Modified monovision is generally very easily and readily accepted by all.
 This is because the difference in vision between the two eyes is subtle enough that most people are completely unaware of it as they walk around with two eyes open.

-Over the last 24 years of performing laser vision correction, Dr. Muller’s patients have enjoyed the benefits of modified monovision immensely.
+Over the last three decades of performing laser vision correction, Dr. Muller’s patients have enjoyed the benefits of modified monovision immensely.